 - Raised up, in prayer.

-Psalms 121:1 I will lift up mine eyes unto the hills, from whence cometh my help.
+Psalm 121:1 I will lift up mine eyes unto the hills, from whence cometh my help.

-Psalms 123:1 Unto thee lift I up mine eyes, O thou that dwellest in the heavens.
+Psalm 123:1 Unto thee lift I up mine eyes, O thou that dwellest in the heavens.

 - Cast, on the ground in humiliation.